browsermt/bergamot-translator/README.md

             emmake make -j
             ```

-    The artefacts (.js and .wasm files) will be available in `wasm` folder of build directory ("build-wasm" in this case).
+        The wasm artifacts (.js and .wasm files) will be available in `wasm` folder of build directory ("build-wasm" in this case).

+    3. Enable SIMD Wormhole via Wasm instantiation API in generated artifacts
+        ```bash
+        bash ../wasm/patch-artifacts-enable-wormhole.sh
+        ```

 #### Recompiling
-As long as you don't update any submodule, just follow steps in `4.ii` to recompile.\
+As long as you don't update any submodule, just follow steps in `4.ii` and `4.iii` to recompile.\
-If you update a submodule, execute following command before executing steps in `4.ii` to recompile.
+If you update a submodule, execute following command before executing steps in `4.ii` and `4.iii` to recompile.
 ```bash
 git submodule update --init --recursive
 ```